LUMC/sentinel/src/sphinx/index.rst

 At the moment, Sentinel is meant for internal `LUMC <http://www.lumc.nl>`_ use only.
 URLs mentioned in this documentation may not work outside LUMC.

-Please use the navigation bar on the right to explore this site.
+Please use the navigation bar on the left to explore this site.

 .. toctree::
    :hidden: